Skip to main content

 CMYK Frame

 Displays a CMYK reference frame for print calibration and visual checks.
+User can define the position, thickness, width and height etc.

 Add Element